 top of page

-Any comprehnsive emotional coaching or emotional therapy will include processes that successfully allow someone to resolve negative emotion and replace negative 'core beliefs' or 'fixed ideas' that have become part of a person's internal programming.
+Any comprehensive coaching or therapeutic process will include processes that successfully allow someone to resolve negative emotion and replace negative 'core beliefs' or 'fixed ideas' that have become part of a person's internal programming.
 These unhelpful and limiting beliefs together with the negative emotion can manifest themselves in many seemingly unconnected behavioural ways or just in feelings of general unhappiness, underconfidence, depression and so on.

 We often rationalise past experiences like bullying by saying, "The bullies were just bullied themselves" and "We were all just children", "They can't bully me now" etc. etc. but the emotion we stored then may well still be felt if we revisit the memories and the beliefs we created around ourself at that time (and then subsequently strengthened later) in most cases still remain.
 If they do, it remains unresolved and will lower our performance, most often outside our conscious awareness, until we change that.